-The University Honors Program offers scholarship and funding for USU honors students, supports honors students in applications for other USU funding, and screens and mentors USU students applying for national scholarships and fellowships.
+The University Honors Program offers scholarships and funding for USU honors students, supports honors students in applications for other USU funding, and screens and mentors USU students applying for national scholarships and fellowships.
 Honors is proud to make financial support available to students at every level of the program.

 National Scholarships are listed by the year in college during which students are eligible to apply (for some scholarships, students are eligible in several years).
-Please note that if you plan to apply for a national scholarship, you must complete this preliminary information form and then meet with the University Honors Program Director in the term (Fall/Spring) before the application deadline (most scholarships require at least three months of preparation time with Honors).
+Please note that if you plan to apply for a national scholarship, you must complete this preliminary information form and then meet with the University Honors Program Director in the term (Fall/Spring) before the application deadline (most scholarships require at least three months of preparation time with help from a faculty mentor).